 New College Services

-The New College Registrar’s Office will be offering remote and in-person services this fall, with physical distancing and safety protocols in place.
+The New College Registrar’s Office will be offering remote services this fall.
 Click here for information on fall services from the Registrar’s Office.

 DG Ivey Library

 The DG Ivey Library will be opening in the fall in a limited capacity.
 Book check-out will be available through curbside pickup.
 Click here for information on fall services from the DG Ivey Library.
 Information about curbside pickup throughout the U of T library system can be found here.

 The New College Writing Centre will be open in the fall for in-person, online, and phone appointments, as well as running a variety of writing programs.
 Click here for information of fall services from the Writing Centre.